k1complete/qlc/README.md

 Qlc
 ===

-Qlc is ported `qlc query interface` from erlang to elixir.
+Qlc is implementation `erlang's qlc interface` by elixir.

 The qlc module implements a query interface to QLC tables.
 Typical QLC tables are ETS, Dets, and Mnesia tables.